 This is speaking regarding the look of the newsletter.
 Although we want our newsletters creative, it doesn’t necessarily mean you should use all different kinds of fonts.
-Being consistent with one font will exude stability and confidence not only with your newsletter but it will transcend to your business as well.
+Being consistent with one font will exude stability and confidence not only with your newsletter but will transcend with your business as well.

 DON’T shift from one font to another